 If you do not wish to receive financial aid but find it difficult to pay in full at the time of registration, we offer a payment plan option at check-out during online registration.
 A 1/3 deposit is necessary at the time of registration.
 Two additional installments will be collected during the term for which you have registered; these payments will automatically be withdrawn on dates listed at check-out.

 - Financial aid application forms are available prior to the registration open date each autumn when the course catalog is released.
 Applicants must submit a separate application for each term for which they wish to apply.
 We have updated our financial aid application form, which now includes demographics and space for a personal statement.
 If you have suggestions on other information to be included, we encourage feedback.

 - After you have completed the application form, please send your tax or other supporting documents to firstname.lastname@example.org

 - If you have applied for financial aid, do not register for a class or we will not be able to process your financial aid paperwork.
 Once a student has submitted a complete financial aid application, a seat will be reserved in one of their preferred classes prior to deliberation of aid.
 We try our best to meet the class choices of the applicant, but it isn’t always possible.
 We encourage students to apply early and make sure to list their 2nd and 3rd class preference.

 You must submit an application for each term you would like to be considered.
-Incomplete applications will not be considered.
+Incomplete or late applications will not be considered.
 The 2021/2022 financial aid application deadlines are as follows:

 There is no better way to spark creativity than to support the arts in your own community.
 If you value what we do please consider making a contribution now or in your estate planning.
 Our 501c3 nonprofit organization is sustained by the generosity of individuals, foundations, and the city and state of New York – it takes a village!